-*Exception: Any 4.5 level Apprentice not in possession of at least one (1) State issued Certificate of Competency (Plumbing, Gas, or Pipefitting, Journeyman Refrigeration) from the state of New Mexico or Texas will not advance to a 5.0 apprentice class/pay period status until a Certificate of Competency is obtained.
-Advancements will only be given in the months of January and July.
+*Exception: Any 4.5 level Apprentice not in possession of at least one (1) State issued Certificate of Competency (Plumbing, Gas, or Pipefitting, Journeyman Refrigeration) from the state of New Mexico or Texas will be referred to Discipline Committee.

 - Out-Of-Work List (OOWL)

 Immediately after being laid off or fired from a job, call or go to the Plumbers and Pipefitters Local Union #412 Hiring Hall and get your name on the OOWL.
 This will insure that you will be considered for a job.